-The Go2Nova HC has a large 8-line, 21-character per line, LCD screen which displays information on the status of the mount as shown in Figure 13.
+The 8407+ HC has a large 8-line, 21-character per line, LCD screen which displays information on the status of the mount as shown in Figure 9.
 The user interface is simple and easy to operate.

-Figure 13.
-Go2Nova HC LCD Information Screen
+Figure 9.
+8407+ HC LCD Information Screen

 - 1. Target Name/Mount Position: displays the name of the target that telescope is currently pointed to or the current mount position. - Zero Position: The reference position for GOTO.
 The mount can move to Zero Position using "Goto Zero Position" or "Search Zero Position" command; - User Position: The mount is pointed to a user defined position, which could be a particular celestial object or simply a position determined by pressing an arrow key; - An object name, such as "Mercury" or "Andromeda Galaxy": Name of the star or celestial object that the mount is currently slewing to or tracking. - 2.
 Target R.A.: Right Ascension (R.A.) of the target object. - 3.
 Target Declination: Declination (DEC) of the target object. - 4.
 Right Ascension: Current R.A. of the telescope. - 5.
 Declination: Current DEC of the telescope. - 6.
 Altitude: Altitude of the telescope (degrees vertical from the local horizon zenith is 90°). - 7.
 Azimuth: Azimuth of the telescope (north is 0°, east is 90°, south is 180°, and west is 270°). - 8.
 Local Date and Time: displays the local time in a format of YY-MM-DD HH:MM:SS. - 9.
-Mount Status: Displays the current operational status of the mount. - Stop: mount is not moving; - Slew: mount is moving with an arrow key is pressed or a GOTO command, such as "Select and Slew" or "Goto Zero Position"; - Tracking: mount is at a tracking status. - 10.
+Mount Status: Displays the current operational status of the mount.

+- Stop: mount is not moving; - Slew: mount is moving with an arrow key is pressed or a GOTO command, such as "Select and Slew" or "Goto Zero Position"; - Tracking: mount is at a tracking status. - 10.
 GPS status: When the power is turned on, the initial GPS status will be "GPS ON", which means that the mount is connected to its GPS receiver and is seeking a satellite signal.
-When the GPS receiver finds the satellites and receives the GPS signal the status will change to "GPS OK".

-- 11. PEC status: Display of "PEC" here Indicates the Periodic Error Correction playback is turned on.
+When the GPS receiver finds the satellites and receives the GPS signal the status will change to "GPS OK". - 11.
+PEC status: Display of "PEC" here Indicates the Periodic Error Correction playback is turned on.
 Default is off. - 12.
-Tracking speed: Displays the current tracking rate of the mount. - SDRL: mount is tracking at sidereal speed; - Solar: mount is tracking at solar speed; - · Lunar: mount is tracking at lunar speed; - CSTM: mount is tracking at a custom, user-defined speed. - 13.
+Tracking speed: Displays the current tracking rate of the mount. - SDRL: mount is tracking at sidereal speed; - Solar: mount is tracking at solar speed; - Lunar: mount is tracking at lunar speed; - King: mount is tracking at king speed; - CSTM: mount is tracking at a custom, user-defined speed. - 13.
 Slew speed: The mount has 9 slew speeds: 1X, 2X, 8X, 16X, 64X, 128X, 256X, 512X, MAX (~4\sc). - 14.
 Operation Mode: EQ indicates that the mount is operating in an equatorial mode.

 2.4.3.
-Install and Check the Hand Controller Battery
+Check the Hand Controller Battery

 The hand controller has a real time clock (RTC) which should display the correct time every time the mount is turned on.
-If the time is incorrect, please check the battery inside the hand controller and replace it if needed.
+If the HC can't keep the date and time, the battery is low and needs be replaced.
+Please open the back cover of the HC and replacement is straight forward.